arulspanidea/network-controlled-counter/README.md

     int end_frame;
 }
 ```
+.
-    - Shall perform basic validation on data packets received, if the data packet is valid forward commands one by one to the Counter manager.
+    - Shall perform basic validation on data packets received, if the data packet is valid forward commands one by one to the Countdown manager.

-2. Counter Manager:
+2. Countdown timer Manager:
-    - Shall initialize counter with the default configuration
+    - Shall initialize Countdown with the default configuration
-    - Shall accept the command from `Network Command Manager` and modify the counter configuration.
+    - Shall accept the command from `Network Command Manager` and modify the Countdown timer configuration.
-    - Control the Counter UI module
+    - Control the Countdown UI module
-3. Counter UI:
+3. Countdown UI:
-    - Start and print the counter with the configuration from `Counter Manager` in the terminal
+    - Start and print the Countdown with the configuration from `Countdown Manager` in the terminal

 - Commands:
-    - Counter UI refresh rate
+    - Countdown UI refresh rate
+    - Countdown format (seconds or milliseconds)
-    - Counter Frequency
+    - Set Timer
-    - Reset counter
+    - Reset Countdown
-    - Stop counter
+    - Stop Countdown
-    - Restart counter
+    - Restart Countdown